szbokhar/2014USRA-nhm/python/witnesscam_gui/README.md

    to install Python2.7, Numpy, and OpenCV 2.0.
 You should not need Matplotlib.
 2. Follow the directions [here](http://qt-project.org/wiki/PySide_Binaries_Windows)
    to install PySide, however I had some issues with these instructions.
+3. In order to be able to run the regression tests (described at the end of this README, you need to add FFMPEG to your path.
+If you installed OpenCV in the default location, then add 'C:\opencv\sources\3rdparty\ffmpeg' to you PATH.

 If you had some issues installing PySide, these directions might help.
+The issue I had was that pip was not added to the PATH.
+This directions describe how to update the PATH environment variable:

 1. After installing pip with [get-pip.py](https://bootstrap.pypa.io/get-pip.py)
    I wasn't able to run it in the commandline.
 The path to the script needs